ff7-mods/ff7-flat-wiki/docs/FF8/Menu_mngrp_complex_strings.md

 ## Seek Map
 Before the several string sections (5), there is a section with a map of seek data.
 The seek map is composed of 4 bytes containing the number of seek location, then for each of those seek location, 4 bytes info.
-So the total size of the seek map is 4 + 4*Number seek
+So the total size of the seek map is 4 + 4*(Number seek).

 ### Number seek
 | Type   | Size | Value | Description               |